AdventHealth: Lawsuits

 In December 2012, three whistleblowers at Park Ridge Health sued Adventist Health System for fraud.
-Later in 2013, a fourth whistleblower who was a former senior health-care executive at Adventist Health System sued.
-The hospital network was being accused of violating the Stark Law and the False Claims Act.
-When the lawsuits were filed the United States Department of Justice, Government of North Carolina, Government of Florida, Government of Tennessee and Government of Texas intervened.
-Adventist Health System agreed to settle the lawsuits for a total of $118.7 million on September 21, 2015. $115 million went to the United States government, $3.48 million went to Florida, $198,453 to North Carolina, $66,897 to Tennessee and $4,711 to Texas.
-This was the largest settlement that a hospital network has ever paid.
+Later in 2013, a former senior executive sued.
+The hospital network was accused of violating the Stark Law and the False Claims Act.
+The United States Department of Justice, Government of North Carolina, Government of Florida, Government of Tennessee and Government of Texas then intervened.
+On September 21, 2015, Adventist Health System agreed to settle for $118.7 million, with $115 million going to the United States government.
+While $3.48 million went to Florida, $198,453 to North Carolina, $66,897 to Tennessee and $4,711 to Texas.
+This settlement was the largest that a hospital network has ever paid for violating the Stark Law.